Editorial Policy

 Review and revision

-Quiz content is reviewed for internal consistency before publish.
-Long-form pieces are reviewed for tone, claim scope, and reading flow.
-We revise existing pages when:
+Quiz content gets reviewed for internal consistency before publishing.
+Long-form pieces get checked for tone, scope of claims, and reading flow.
+We go back and revise an existing page when:

-• A reader sends us a specific correction we can verify.
+• A reader sends a specific correction we can verify.

-• A result description has unintentionally reinforced a stereotype we would like to avoid.
+• A result description has accidentally reinforced a stereotype we want to avoid.

-• Reader behaviour shows a systematic misunderstanding that a clearer page would resolve.
+• Reader behavior shows a systematic misunderstanding that a clearer page would clear up.

 Advertising and editorial independence